itkhanz/Cleanium/README.md

 ### Part 1 - What and Why | Code Refactoring | Selenium Test Automation Framework - Java |

+**Code Refactoring**

+* Improves Readability
+* Reduces the maintenance cost
+* More control to the developers
+* Reduced Complexity
+* Working Code -> Clean and Readable Working Code

+**What We Will Learn**

+* Code Refactoring Techniques
+* How to understand and work with existing techniques
+* IntelliJ tips and tricks
+* Approaching a problem
+* Intricacies of Basics of Programming

 ### Part 2 - Getting Started with Code refactoring | Understanding if else block in detail | Cool Tricks

 ### Part 3 - If Else Vs Switch - Adding abstract layer to use Third Party Libraries - Avoid Negations